 Tropes associated with Nintendo:

-- Ascended Meme: Non-Specific Action Figure, an Ensemble Darkhorse of the Pre-E3 2012 video, gets some recognition during E3 itself — one in the 3DS Software Showcase, and the last Nintendo E3 2012 video on YouTube.
+- Non-Specific Action Figure, an Ensemble Dark Horse of the pre-E3 2012 video, gets some recognition during E3 itself — one in the 3DS Software Showcase, and the last Nintendo E3 2012 video on YouTube.

-- Bleached Underpants: Before video games, one of their ventures was a chain of Love Hotels.
+- Bleached Underpants: Before video games, one of its ventures was a chain of Love Hotels.
 It didn't go very well.

-- Create Your Own Rival: Nintendo is the reason why Sony got into the video game market, and the decision to use cartridges on the Nintendo 64 indirectly led to the PlayStation's success.
-(See the SNESCDROM page for more details.)
+- Create Your Own Villain: Nintendo is the reason why Sony got into the video game market, and the decision to use cartridges on the Nintendo 64 indirectly led to the PlayStation's success.
+(See the SNES CD-ROM page for more details.)

-- Excuse Plot: The company had their original heyday when this was the norm, but they've still applied it to certain franchises today, sometimes because of the Grandfather Clause, other times because they've found that having a plot is secondary to the quality of the main game.
+- Excuse Plot: The company had its original heyday when this was the norm, but it's still applied it to certain franchises today, sometimes because of the Grandfather Clause, other times because it's found that having a plot is secondary to the quality of the main game.
 Miyamoto himself has gone on the record to say that sometimes a plot can be an obstruction to the quality of the gameplay, regardless of how good the plot itself is.
 That's not to say there aren't any exceptions.

-- Extreme Omnivore: Just about every one of their franchises has at least one of these.
+- Extreme Omnivore: Just about every one of its franchises has at least one of these.
 Yoshi and Kirby are probably the stand-out examples though.